ksahlin/strobealign/README.md

 * `--eqx`: Emit `=` and `X` CIGAR operations instead of `M`.
 * `-x`: Only map reads, do not do no base-level alignment.
 This switches the output format from SAM to [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md).
+* `--aemb`: Output the estimated abundance value of every contig, the format of output file is: contig_id \t abundance_value.
 * `--rg-id=ID`: Add RG tag to each SAM record.
 * `--rg=TAG:VALUE`: Add read group metadata to the SAM header.
 This can be specified multiple times.
 Example: `--rg-id=1 --rg=SM:mysamle --rg=LB:mylibrary`.